top of page

 Preparation and Readiness

 Whether a student graduates from Noble Academy, or transitions back to their previous school, they must be prepared for what they are stepping into.
-Students must have the skills and tools they need in order to be successful, while understanding that their learning differences are a part of who they are, but don't define who they are.
+Students must have the skills and tools they need in order to be successful, while understanding that their learning differences are a part of who they are, but don't define who they can become.

 EXECUTIVE FUNCTIONING